nfadhil13/electrum/README.md

 The mocked environment is configured via DI (`AppEnvironment.mocked`), so the app is immediately usable with seeded data.
 No backend setup is required.

+## Assumptions

+As this app was built in limited time, there are some assumptions made:

+1. This app contains no form validation.
+The app assumes that the user only inputs valid input.

+2. This app hasn't managed session well.
+The app isn't detecting whether the user is logged in or not.
+Especially when entering the data on bike detail (interest bike), you have to make sure that you are logged in.

+3. This app stores all the data in memory.
+All the data will be gone if the app is killed, or the app is refreshed in web.

 ## 2. Architecture Overview

 In this app, we use a **Clean Architecture** approach with three main layers: data, domain, and presentation.
 This layer based architectur keeps each features loosely coupled and makes it easier to swap implementations or add new features without breaking existing ones.